 The invasion that reflects, too, the restructuring of the biota is arguably one of the most unpleasant manifestations of global warming.
 The invasion is the penetration of alien species into ecosystems.
 Thus, a parasite such dangerous fields that cricket never ceases to progress northwards.
 For this reason, the region of Samara (on the Volga) and a range of other areas are threatened by these herbivores and voracious insects.
 The tick range has expanded sharply, too, since lately.
 Moreover, these parasites are now migrating to the north much faster than the border, for example, the taiga or the tundra wooded rolling backwards.
 Penetrating in different ecosystems, these parasites are involved in cash-gangsters, their own active reproduction having a devastating effect.
 No doubt the current climate change creates conditions for all these negative phenomena, as well as the spread of diseases of any kind.
 Thus, already in the Moscow region Anopheles - this inhabitant of the subtropics.

-Some scientists claim that migration from the agricultural frontier to the North is a good for Russia.
-Indeed, the period of vegetation increases.
-However, this "benefit" is rather illusory as it may be accompanied by a growing risk of strong spring frosts killing the rising plants.
+Some scientists claim that the migration of the agricultural frontier to the north is good for Russia.
+Indeed, the growing season increases.
+Nevertheless, this "advantage" is rather illusory as it could be accompanied by an increased risk of severe spring frosts that kill the plants that emerge.

 Could it be that with the warming, Russia can save energy through being obliged to heat less?
 And there, there would be useful to mention the example of the United States that spend more energy for space cooling that Russia spends for heating.

-But how can the human community cope with the threats emanating from climate change?
-Trying to oppose nature is a notoriously thankless venture.
-However, it is possible to minimize this damage that men inflict on nature.
-This task has been brought to the political agenda in the last century.
-In 1988, the World Meteorological Organization (WMO) and the United Nations Environment Program (UNEP) have established the Intergovernmental Panel on Climate Change as a forum for thousands of researchers, including scientists from Russia.
-In 1994, the United Nations Framework Convention on Climate Change (UNFCCC) came into force in which 190 countries of the world are now favorable.
-This document defined the framework for international cooperation, of which the Kyoto Protocol (Japan), adopted in 1997, is the first fruit.
-As there is already considerable certainty that intense economic activities are having a negative impact on climate, the Kyoto Protocol has set itself the task of reducing the anthropogenic effects on the atmosphere by reducing, in particular, the release of including carbon dioxide and methane.
-Having ratified the Kyoto Protocol together with the other 166 countries signatory to this document, Russia is contributing to the reduction of the anthropogenic load on the atmosphere.
-But how to act?
-By the implantation of new "clean" technologies, by the general elevation of the culture of production and life.
-By cleansing the atmosphere, humanity will undoubtedly help the climate.
+But how can the human community to address threats emanating from climate change?
+Try to oppose nature is a notoriously thankless business.
+However, you can minimize the damage that humans inflict on nature.
+This task was given to the political agenda already in the past century.
+In 1988, the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) established the Intergovernmental Panel on Climate Change which is a forum of thousands of researchers, including Russian scientists.
+In 1994, the United Nations Framework Convention on Climate Change (UNFCCC) entered into force which 190 countries worldwide are favorable today.
+This document defined the framework of international cooperation, including the Kyoto Protocol (Japan), adopted in 1997, is the first fruit.
+As already all the certainty that intense economic activities have a negative impact on the climate, the Kyoto Protocol has set itself the task of reducing human impact on the atmosphere, including reducing the release of greenhouse gas greenhouse, including carbon dioxide and methane.
+Having ratified the Kyoto Protocol in common with other 166 signatories of this document, Russia is contributing to the reduction of anthropogenic load on the atmosphere.
+But what to do?
+For the implementation of new 'clean' technologies by the general rise of the culture of production and life.
+By sanitation of the atmosphere, humanity will undoubtedly help the climate.